Don Mee Choi

-Choi is the author of the poetry collections DMZ Colony (Wave Books, 2020), which won the National Book Award for Poetry, Hardly War (Wave Books, 2016), and The Morning News Is Exciting (Action Books, 2010), as well as several chapbooks and pamphlets.
+Choi is the author of the poetry collections Mirror Nation (Wave Books, 2024); DMZ Colony (Wave Books, 2020), which won the National Book Award for Poetry; Hardly War (Wave Books, 2016), the first book in her KOR-US trilogy; and The Morning News Is Exciting (Action Books, 2010), as well as several chapbooks and pamphlets.
 Of her work, Craig Santos Perez writes, “Choi translates feminist politics into an experimental poetry that demilitarizes, deconstructs, and decolonizes any master narrative.”

 Choi is the recipient of a Lannan Literary Fellowship, a Guggenheim Fellowship, a grant from the Literature Translation Institute of Korea, a Lucien Stryk Translation Prize, and a Whiting Writers Award.
-She currently serves as an advisory editor for Action Books: Korean Literature Series and teaches at Renton Technical College.
-She was 2019 DAAD Artists-in-Berlin Program Fellow.
+In 2023, Choi was inducted into the American Academy of Arts & Sciences.